This page is sponsored by:

 biography

-Born Elsy Steinberg in New Jersey in 1929, beautiful starlet Elaine Stewart worked as an usherette, cashier and model before entering films in 1951.
-She signed with MGM in 1951; soon, the studio began using her in bit parts.
-She can be seen in Singin' in the Rain and Sky Full of Moon, but soon she moved into bigger roles in The Bad and the Beautiful (1952; with Lana Turner and Gilbert Roland and Brigadoon (1954; with Van Johnson and Gene Kelly).
+Elaine Stewart Born Elsy Steinberg in Montclair, New Jersey, on May 31, 1929, beautiful actress Elaine Stewart grew up in a large family headed by her police sergeant father.
+As a teenager, she worked as an usherette and cashier before being discovered as a model in 1947.
+After a few years, Stewart tired of modeling and set her sights on an acting career.
+Her first film appearance came in the comedy Sailor Beware (1952; with Dean Martin, Jerry Lewis, and Vince Edwards).
+Upon signing a contract with MGM in 1951, the studio began using her in small parts in such films as Singin' in the Rain (1952) and Sky Full of Moon (1952).
+Earning good notices, she quickly moved into bigger roles in The Bad and the Beautiful (1952; with Lana Turner and Gilbert Roland) and Brigadoon (1954; with Van Johnson and Gene Kelly).

 Elaine Stewart modeling shots and magazine covers from the 1950s